AndyCW/MovesenseDotNet/README.md

 ## Bluetooth device discovery

 The **Movesense Plugin** does not manage Bluetooth discovery of Movesense devices.
 You must implement device discovery yourself.
 There are a number of different open source packages available to help with this.
 The samples in this repo use the [Plugin.BluetoothLe](https://www.nuget.org/packages/Plugin.BluetoothLE) NuGet package.
+Read the documentation and look carefully at the sample apps to learn how to integrate this package into your apps.

 To scan for Movesense devices using *BluetoothLe*, use: